|

-Polymorphic persistency is supported from version 1.1.
-Where persistency is polymorphic, the default property behavior for persistent peanuts will automatically retrieve objects of the proper subclass.
+persistency is supported from version 1.1.
+Where persistency is polymorphic, the for peanuts will automatically retrieve objects of the proper subclass.
 Be aware that if you override the default behavior by writing a getter method, you may have to take care of this yourself.

 Mapping objects to relational database tables means to bridge the conceptual difference between the relational and the object-oriented model.
 These differences sometimes are called the 'impedance mismatch'.
 Polymorphism is one of the main conceptual differences, and one of the hardest to bridge.